Trusted WordPress tutorials, when you need them most.

 However, many people skip the password generator.
 With that in mind, it’s a good idea to force people to use a strong password generator.

-For more information, see our guide on how to force strong passwords on users in WordPress.
+For more information, see our guide on how to force strong passwords on users and how to force users to change passwords in WordPress.

 2. Enforce Two-Step Authentication